- Like picking, optimizing your slotting efforts can bring massive returns with small and affordable changes

 7. Optimize Picking Operations

 Picking — the act of grabbing specific items to prepare them for shipping — is one of the core components of any well-oiled fulfillment center.
 Because even minuscule inefficiencies in picking can seriously affect your bottom line, there are all sorts of incredible picking technologies out there (again, just look to Amazon for examples).
 But you don’t have to shell out millions on high-tech picker robots to get the job done right.
 Small changes, like combining orders into single travel units and keeping all picking operations at the ground level, can equal massive changes over time.

 8. Optimize Slotting Operations

-Slotting is the process of organizing your fulfillment center’s inventory before it’s picked, processed and fulfilled.
+Slotting is the process of organizing your fulfillment center’s inventory before it’s picked, processed, and fulfilled.
 Like picking, optimizing your slotting efforts can bring massive returns with small and affordable changes.
-Even minor adjustments, like keeping your fastest moving items in the most accessible spots in the facility, can revolutionize the way you do business.
-Look at slotting as a science and follow best practices to ensure that items are fulfilled in a reasonable timeframe.
+Even minor adjustments, like keeping your fastest-moving items in the most accessible spots in the facility, can revolutionize the way you do business.
+Look at slotting as science and follow best practices to ensure that items are fulfilled in a reasonable timeframe.